Bernard John Hayhoe, Baron Hayhoe1

 Denis Healey, Baron Healey 2

-Denis Winston Healey, Baron Healey was born on 30 August 1917.3 He is the son of William Healey.3 He married Edna May Edmunds, daughter of Edward Edmunds, in 1945.3
+Denis Winston Healey, Baron Healey was born on 30 August 1917.3 He was the son of William Healey and Winnie (?)3,4 He married Edna May Edmunds, daughter of Edward Edmunds and Rose Crook, in 1945.3 He died on 3 October 2015 at age 98.4

-He was educated at Bradford Grammar School, Bradford, Yorkshire, England.3 He fought in the Second World War, and was mentioned in despatches.3 He gained the rank of Major in 1944 in the service of the Royal Engineers.3 He graduated from Balliol College, Oxford University, Oxford, Oxfordshire, England, in 1945 with a Master of Arts (M.A.).3 He was invested as a Member, Order of the British Empire (M.B.E.) in 1945.1 He was Secretary International Department, Labour Party between 1945 and 1954.3 He wrote the book The Curtain Fall, published 1951.3 He wrote the book New Fabian Essays, published 1952.3 He held the office of Member of Parliament (M.P.)
+He was educated at Bradford Grammar School, Bradford, Yorkshire, EnglandG.3 He fought in the Second World War, and was mentioned in despatches.3 He gained the rank of Major in 1944 in the Royal Engineers.3 He graduated from Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1945 with a Master of Arts (M.A.)3 He was appointed Member, Order of the British Empire (M.B.E.) in 1945.1 He was Secretary International Department, Labour Party between 1945 and 1954.3 He wrote the book The Curtain Fall, published 1951.3 He wrote the book New Fabian Essays, published 1952.3 He held the office of Member of Parliament (M.P.)
 (Labour) for South-East Leeds between 1952 and 1955.3 He wrote the book Neutralism, published 1955.3 He held the office of Member of Parliament (M.P.)
-(Labour) for East Leeds between 1955 and 1992.3 He wrote the book NATO and American Security, published 1959.3 He wrote the book The Race Against the H Bomb, published 1960.3 He wrote the book Labour, Britain and the World, published 1963.3 He was invested as a Privy Counsellor (P.C.) in 1964.3 He held the office of Secretary of State, Defence between 1964 and 1970.3 He held the office of Chencellor of the Exchequer between 1974 and 1979.3 He wrote the book Denis Healey's Yorkshire Dales, published 1977.3 He was chairman of the IMF Interim Committee between 1977 and 1979.3 He was invested as a Companion of Honour (C.H.) in 1979.1 He wrote the book Healey's Eye, published 1980.3 He was Deputy Leader of the Labour Party between 1981 and 1983.3 He wrote the book Labour and a World Society, published 1985.3 He wrote the book Beyond Nuclear Deterrence, published 1986.3 He wrote the book The Time of My Life, published 1989.3 He wrote the book When Shrimps Learn to Whistle, published 1990.3 He wrote the book My Secret Planet, published 1992.3 He was created Baron Healey, of Riddlesden in the County of West Yorkshire [U.K. Life Peer] on 29 June 1992.1 He wrote the book Healey's World, published 2002.3
+(Labour) for East Leeds between 1955 and 1992.3 He wrote the book NATO and American Security, published 1959.3 He wrote the book The Race Against the H Bomb, published 1960.3 He wrote the book Labour, Britain and the World, published 1963.3 He was appointed Privy Counsellor (P.C.) in 1964.3 He held the office of Secretary of State, Defence between 1964 and 1970.3 He held the office of Chencellor of the Exchequer between 1974 and 1979.3 He wrote the book Denis Healey's Yorkshire Dales, published 1977.3 He was chairman of the IMF Interim Committee between 1977 and 1979.3 He was appointed Companion of Honour (C.H.) in 1979.1 He wrote the book Healey's Eye, published 1980.3 He was Deputy Leader of the Labour Party between 1981 and 1983.3 He wrote the book Labour and a World Society, published 1985.3 He wrote the book Beyond Nuclear Deterrence, published 1986.3 He wrote the book The Time of My Life, published 1989.3 He wrote the book When Shrimps Learn to Whistle, published 1990.3 He wrote the book My Secret Planet, published 1992.3 He was created Baron Healey, of Riddlesden in the County of West Yorkshire [U.K. Life Peer] on 29 June 1992.1 He wrote the book Healey's World, published 2002.3

 Children of Denis Winston Healey, Baron Healey and Edna May Edmunds